Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Aspen, on the other hand, is an upmarket ski town that features 4 mountains, a historic glamorous downtown full of shops, restaurants, luxury hotels, art, music and much more.

-As Telluride is much smaller than Aspen it tends to be much quieter and not busy.
-It has a quaint, small town feel.
-In contrast, Aspen is much more busy and feels more commercial.
+As Telluride is much smaller than Aspen I found that it was much quieter and not as busy.
+It had a quaint, small town feel.

 As Telluride is more isolated it is more difficult to get to compared with Aspen.
 The main airport close by, Montrose Airport, is a 1 & a half hour drive from Telluride.